Centre-left politics: Post-war politics

-Late 20th and early 21st centuries
+Late 20th century

 Third Way politics developed as a prominent form of centre-left politics, beginning with the Australian governments of Bob Hawke and Paul Keating in the 1980s and 1990s.
 Similar movements developed elsewhere, including in Germany and New Zealand.
+Centre-left parties in Latin America also shifted from social democracy to social liberalism in a pragmatic attempt to reach voters.
 The most prominent adoption of Third Way politics was that of New Labour in the United Kingdom.
 Centre-left politics remained unpopular in much of Continental Europe at this time.
+Third Way politics lost support among the centre-left after the early 2000s, and neo-Keynesianism regained popularity.

 Centre-left ideologies were among those uplifted by the pink tide in Latin America in the late 1990s.
-Prior to this, left-wing politics were incredibly unpopular in the region.
-Early centre-left politics in Latin America focused heavily on the inclusion of previously excluded groups in society.
-Income inequality became a major focus, and centre-left parties in the region promoted redistributive policy.
+Early centre-left politics and progressivism in Latin America has focused heavily on the inclusion of previously excluded groups in society through citizenship and its associated rights.
+Income inequality also became a major focus, and centre-left parties in the region promote redistributive policy.
+Liberalism in Latin America has historically been conservative and oligarchic rather than a centre-left liberalism of progressivism or egalitarianism.
 Several centre-left parties supported reforms toward economic liberalism in line with those supported by their right-wing counterparts, in some cases leading to backlash that saw incumbent centre-left leaders replaced by far-left populists.

+Ideological diversity developed in Africa after the end of the decolonization period, which had been dominated by far-left politics.
+Most post-colonial African political parties adopted some form of socialism or social democracy, though social democratic policies have seen limited success due to the unstable nature of democracy in Africa.